NKon90s/Viki-s-webpage/README.md

 The website is currently not complete.
 There icons on the icon bar are pointing to nowhere.
-The completion of this project require further work.
+The completion of this project requires further work.